 Option 2: Two-Year Program.
 Students who have a conferred Bachelor’s degree in a related field will follow Option 2.

-Students apply to the MATrg program through the NDSU Graduate School.
+Students apply to the M.A.Trg. program through the Athletic Training Centralized Application System (ATCAS) .

 Accepted students begin the program in the summer.

-Upon success complete of all program and Graduate School requirements, the MATrg degree is be awarded in May.
+Upon success complete of all program and Graduate College requirements, the M.A.Trg. degree is awarded in May.

 - Overall GPA of 3.0 at the time of application (3.0 GPA or higher maintained to start of program)